FLASH SALES: discover new special offers every week!

 Kiwi Plant Jenny (self-fertile) - Actinidia deliciosa

-A fine self-fertile variety producing small fruits with green flesh.
-To train along a pergola, trellis or arbour.
+A beautiful self-fertile variety producing small fruits with green flesh.
+It can be trained along a pergola, trellis, or arbour.

 • Flowering time July, August